AnytimeDetailing/free-site-generator/README.md

 ## How it works

 Sites often reference business hours, prices, company name, etc multiple times, and keeping track each page up to date with the latest information can be tedeous.
-Templates put your computer to work keeping all data matching accross multiple pages.
+For example maybe you want your phone number listed on every blog entry but don't have time to edit hundreds of old posts.
+Templates put your computer to work keeping data synced accross multiple pages.
 This template fills in flexible fields in the ./blocks directory, then arranges blocks to create each page.
 For example, a navigation bar at the top of the page, then the main content of the page, some testimonials, finally a misc menu at the bottom of the page.
-These are then written to html files for use online.
+These are then written to html for easy use online.

-For example ./generatorpages/Reviews.json defines the order as the following: `"head","topbar","header","nav","note","page","testimonials","ba-ticker","footer","scripts"`
+take a look at ./generatorpages/Reviews.json, it defines the order as follows: `"head","topbar","header","nav","note","page","testimonials","ba-ticker","footer","scripts"`

 `head` and `scripts` should always be used as they contain refrences to required css and js files.